 TAAG has operations in South America, Mexico, and the United States.
 Their current U.S. operations work primarily with contract laboratories to perform analysis and testing on samples collected by their clients.
 Their desire of expanded U.S. capabilities was to be able to include in-house operation of the laboratory component of their service offering.
 Therefore, TAAG Genetics purchased 8,660 square feet of space in St. Charles, IL and retained Epstein to converting approximately 4,000 square feet of warehouse space into a microbiological and clinical testing laboratory.

-For this project, Epstein’s DesignBuild services included the design and construction of interior warehouse space fit-out to be used as a new testing laboratory for analyzing microbiologic samples for a variety of industries including food and agricultural producers as well as medical institutions.
+Epstein’s DesignBuild services included the design and construction of interior warehouse space fit-out to be used as a new testing laboratory for analyzing microbiologic samples for a variety of industries including food and agricultural producers as well as medical institutions.
 In addition to being a working laboratory, the space is also being used to demonstrate TAAG’s progressive approach to current and prospective customers.
-Consequently, the lab needed to have an aesthetic that not only reflected TAAG’s business objectives, but could also be utilized as an efficient functional space.
+The lab needed to have an aesthetic that not only reflected TAAG’s business objectives, but could also be utilized as an efficient functional space.

-Epstein’s Eric Buck, who served as the senior project architect, noted that the theme of openness combined with the requirements of the program elements was challenging, particularly in a relatively small space.
-“I came in halfway through the project and helped revise the work flow design, clean room layouts, and store front elevations with Laura [Petrocci].
-There was a lot of tweaking of details due to the limitations of the space and existing elements that could not be changed because of code and budget restraints.
-Optimizing the space available for the employees to move about and efficiently do their work was important and central to the project’s success.”
+The theme of openness combined with the requirements of the program elements was challenging, particularly in a relatively small space.
+Detail modifications were required due to the limitations of the space and existing elements that could not be changed because of code and budget restraints.

-This project also had a significant lighting component, led by Epstein’s lighting design manager, Renata Pajerska, LC, CLD, LEED AP BD+C. Renata created a geometric lighting design that keeps with those large design gestures in the small space by recalling abstract molecular diagrams, referring to the function of TAAG Genetics as a genetic material testing facility.
+This project also had a significant lighting component including a geometric design that keeps with those large design gestures in the small space by recalling abstract molecular diagrams, referring to the function of TAAG Genetics as a genetic material testing facility.
 Specifically, the overall character of the light fixtures’ shapes and configurations was carefully maintained, allowing it to reflect an overall geometrical vision.
 Special attention was then given to the arrangement of the light fixtures; hanging the main geometric fixture what challenging.
 The fixture itself covered approximately 40 feet by 40 feet.
 Locating the proper points to suspend the fixture from the ceiling, ensuring they did not conflict with existing sprinkler piping and mechanical system ductwork, and that it was structurally sound took enormous effort from the whole construction team.
-Our solution, however, was to assemble the entire fixture on the ground and use laser pointers to identify the correct locations for mounting.
+Our solution was to assemble the entire fixture on the ground and use laser pointers to identify the correct locations for mounting.
 At some locations, an intermediate structural grid needed to be erected to avoid the piping and ductwork conflicts.
 The fixture then needed to be hoisted as a single unit into place and leveled at the correct height to complete the space.
 The final layout is aesthetically pleasing, coordinates with TAAG’s operations, functional, and provides the required light levels to the below working surfaces.
 Automatic controls were utilized to comply with current energy codes and provide operational savings.

-In addition to these services, Epstein also provided MEP support.
-A new 225A, 208/120V, 3PH, 4W panelboard was provided to power receptacles, equipment, lighting fixtures and exit signs located in the scope areas.
+Epstein also provided MEP support including a new 225A, 208/120V, 3PH, 4W panelboard to power receptacles, equipment, lighting fixtures and exit signs located in the scope areas.
 Localized automatic lighting controls were added, in accordance with energy codes, as well as new fire alarm devices, which were connected to the existing fire alarm control panel.

 One of the biggest challenges of the project was performing construction throughout COVID-19.
 The construction team was faced with significant supply chain issues as well as inconsistent man power.
 Construction managers and contractors worked closely with the design team to find creative solutions to these challenges.
 Adjustments were frequently made to help expedite materials or more efficiently install work without changing the overall design objectives.